 As they say, mistakes were made.
 First, utilitarianism was a frankly consequentialist system, judging the goodness of moral choices strictly by the consequences they produced.
 But such a system is impossible to implement, for one cannot be held morally culpable for consequences she has not intended, yet though one may deny guilt for such outcomes, she may still be morally responsible in the sense of having to repair or improve undesirable outcomes.
 Neither consequentialism nor a competing moral system stressing only intentionality, duty ethics, seems to get that equation just right (see Three Moral Systems”).
 One way to solve the problem of unintended consequences is to shorten the horizon of expectations, which is the solution pragmatism offers.
 If I only concern myself with immediate outcomes, I cannot consider myself responsible for longer-term ones.
 But that is like driving at night with your lights off so you can better see your dashboard.
 Another adaptation was longer in arriving.
 World War I and the failures of modernist axioms called into question the universality of reason, leading to a pessimism about ordinary reasoning and an elevation of all the mechanisms of belief that came to inform the virtuous circle.
 If reason was formed by experience instead of forming it, then we cannot depend on our reasoning to either organize our own moral existence or resolve conflicts with others who organize theirs differently.
 What followed was a century-long obsession with power in all of its manifestations and with will as the determinant of value.
 And as night follows day, the century saw the full flowering of theories of moral identity rooted in class, culture, race, gender, or some other determinant, culminating in the pragmatism of emotivism: an ethic of pure desire divorced from rational considerations.

 But clearly in our public relationships, we need to reconcile reason with public morality: not the private reasoning of the virtual circle but the universal reasoning now emerging from neuroscience and genetics as a species-specific and universal functionality of the human person.
-The issue of “whose reason” and “whose order” is dying, for it is increasingly clear that no formative power is as directive of human experience as the preferential freedom that is the universal property of human persons.
+The issue of “whose reason” and “whose order” is dying, for it is increasingly clear that no formative power is as directive of human experience as the preferential freedom that is the universal property of every person.
+Indeed, it is the capacity that makes us persons.
 To steer private preference by universal reason need not plunge us into hopeless disagreement.
 The most devout believer in either absolutist or pragmatic morality must temper her rush to preference with some restraint when facing those of a differing moral standard.
 That happens today.
-But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which your will trumps mine or vice versa or where I see it as an imposition of false religious claims upon true ones or upon my own agency.
+But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which competing wills contend, where false authority challenges true, or where any authority challenges individual autonomy.
 These are inevitable results of belief wrongly applied, of belief elevated above reason.

 It is the essence of belief to be a conclusion of truth tinged with desire.
 I believe what I want to believe.
 Put another way, I believe because I want to believe.
 Preference enters the ring before truth is determined.
 Our natural freedom is a human inheritance that interprets reality in terms of options presented to preference.
 To comprehend an experience is also to open it to preference that then decides upon one above other options presented to reason.
 This happens countless times daily to each of us and to every person who has ever lived.
 In ordinary experience, we try to separate judging the truth of a situation from the subsequent judgment of preference that natural freedom presents to our mind.
 To see a situation clearly is to filter out the prejudices that bend our judgment toward some preference, that distorts it into a belief in which reality itself is distorted so as to make preferences simpler or more conclusive.
 Imagine the chaos of a culture that fails to discourage a premature or inaccurate employment of belief over judgment!
 But imagination isn’t really necessary.

 This is not to argue for an infinitely deferred preferential freedom in the style of the post-structuralists who saw language and experience to be so fluid as to compel indecision but rather to argue for a deferral appropriate to the end being sought.
 It would be foolish to take a tape measure as I measure out my three-mile running route, and equally mistaken to attempt to measure it by satellite map.
-The deferral of judgment must match the quality of the experiential inputs and the importance of the consequences under consideration.
-“Furthest ends” means those that intentionality can judge in advance that are germane to the decision, and that means neither too extended nor too immediate.
+The deferral of judgment must match the quality of our knowledge of the experience to the importance of the consequences under consideration.
+“Furthest ends” means those that intentionality can judge in advance as moral goals that are germane to the decision.
+These kinds of judgments are categorical rather than hypothetical and so should be made prior to engaging them in experience.
+But once involved, as we parse out context and contingency, we apply our categorical morality to the moment.
+And that requires that our reasoning be neither unduly protracted nor impulsive.
 The proper term for the reasoning that finds that median point is prudence.

-I will not define what that looks like here, but I think virtue ethics and functional natural law perfectly capture its essence.
+I have defined what that looks like in other efforts (see “Toward a Public Morality”).
+I think virtue ethics and functional natural law perfectly capture its essence (see “Functional Natural Law and the Legality of Human Rights”).
 Of course, the end that distinguishes a truly moral system from one founded upon utility must ultimately pass a final systems check: it must prove an end worthy in itself that allows no further regress and answers all questions of “why.”
-A truly moral utility of furthest ends must produce a single goal: flourishing.
+A truly moral utility of furthest ends by that measure ought to produce a single goal: human flourishing.